Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Constructing CLOUDY Emissivity Tables

 \subsubsection{Example Parameter File}

 The following configuration was used in addition to the standard run commands specifying the paths to \textsc{CLOUDY} and output directories.

 This configuration assumes a UV background from \citet{Haardt2012} (HM12) at $z=0$, solar metallicity (which is then scaled linearly by each cell’s metallicity during post-processing), temperature and density ranges as described in Section~\ref{sec:emissivity_cal}, and the set of emission lines analyzed in this paper (see Table~\ref{tab:emission_lines}).
+We used \textsc{CLOUDY} version 23.01 for these analysis.